redhat-developer/odo/docs/website/docs/user-guides/advanced/experimental-mode.md

 ### Generic `--run-on` flag

 This is a generic flag that allows running `odo` on any supported platform (other than the default Kubernetes or OpenShift cluster mode).

+The supported platforms are `cluster` and `podman`.

+By default, if you do not use the `--run-on` flag, or if you do not activate the experimental mode, the `cluster` platform is used.

+The `cluster` platform uses the current Kubernetes or OpenShift cluster.

+The `podman` platform uses the local installation of `podman`.
+It relies on the `podman` binary to be installed on your system.

+These commands support the `--run-on`  flag:

+- `odo dev`